MOBILIZE 物理治療中心

 • Reduced knee range of motion

-These symptoms can vary based on the severity of the injury and your tolerance for pain.
+Symptoms can vary depending on the severity of the injury and individual pain tolerance.

 Risk factors